 This makes them perfect candidates for plant-based cheeses, which have historically struggled to match the unique texture qualities of animal-based dairy.

-Moreover, chickpea and fava are milder and more neutral in taste, resulting in less distracting off-notes, reducing the need for intense masking agents in products like Alt milk & yoghurts, for other applications like cheese they often add a savoury note that can be built on top off adding depth of flavour.
+Moreover, chickpea and fava are milder and more neutral in taste, resulting in less distracting off-notes, reducing the need for intense masking agents in products like Alt milk & yoghurts, for other applications like cheese they often add a savory note that can be built on top off adding depth of flavor.

 What Matters Most?
 How to Make Protein Taste Good

-The reality is any one of these legume-derived proteins could be the right choice for your product and your consumers.
+The reality is any one of these legume-derived proteins could be the ideal protein alternative for your product and your consumers.

 Yet, regardless of what you choose, the success of your product will always come down to taste.